eugene-eeo/graphlite/README.rst

 |Build| |Downloads|

-Graphlite is an MIT-licensed embedded graph datastore for Python built on top of SQLite.
-It stores adjacency lists but allows for traversals and works with whatever dataset that you can fit into an SQLite DB.
+Graphlite is an MIT-licensed graph DB for Python.

+There are currently no embedded graph databases for Python.
+Graphlite aims to change that by building a simple and fast graph layer over SQLite.
+Similar to FlockDB, Graphlite only stores adjacency lists, but they can be queried in the style of normal graph databases, e.g. with traversals.

 .. code-block:: pycon